thexerocouk/thexerocouk.github.io/_posts/2025-06-14-hidden-wifi.md

 More information on this exact process can be found in the RFC over at https://www.rfc-editor.org/rfc/rfc8018.txt

-So yes, in order to crack the password, you need the true SSID for network.
+So yes, in order to crack the password, you need the true SSID for the network.

 Now, imagine this scenario, you are on a wireless pentest, you got the 4-way handshake, all is good, and you export the files.
 You go back to your office to put the hash onto your custom built escobar password cracking device.